aditya-uw/fundamentals/boat_tutorials/env_setup/local_01_install_git.md

 ```
 <br>

-7) Allow Git from the command line and also 3rd-party software
+7) Select "Git from the command line and also from 3rd-party software"

 (primers-git_setup7_windows)=
 ```{image} ../images/primers/git_setup7_windows.png